Education

 -

-- We require 3 letters of recommendation and a personal statement submitted through ERAS.
-Documents will be accepted from ERAS only.
+- We require three letters of recommendation and a personal statement submitted through ERAS.
+Only documents from ERAS will be accepted.

 - Submit your ERAS application to the specific institution of your choice (i.e., the University of Virginia).